France under pressure to tighten crypto -friendly regulations

 "The FTX collapse was a detonation [that] contributed to a moment of billing and consciousness," said Maurey of the Financial Times.
 "This caused a number of players within the French system to consider that things would have to be monitored more strictly."

-critics say that the current French system means that consumers could incorrectly consider crypto companies to be actively supervised by regulatory authorities.
+Critics say that the current French system means that consumers could incorrectly consider crypto companies to be actively supervised by regulatory authorities.
 "In reality, the protection that this registration offers is very low, if not not available," said Thierry Philipponnat, who had resigned from the AMF board in October.

 "Players like Binance obviously use the [AMF regime] as a marketing tool."